Robert Gillespie

-Robert James Gillespie (born 9 November 1933 in Lille, France) is a British actor, director and writer.
+Robert James Gillespie (born 9 November 1933) is a British actor, director and writer.
 Notable acting credits include Keep It in the Family (1980), At the Earth's Core (1976) and Force 10 from Navarone (1978).
 Later, he appeared in Jimmy McGovern's Broken and Mike Leigh's film Peterloo about the Peterloo Massacre.
 The first volume of his autobiography, Are You Going To Do That Little Jump?, was published in 2017.
 A second volume, Are You Going To Do That Little Jump?
 The Adventure Continues followed in October 2021.
 At the same time, Gillespie launched a new publicly-available and growing online archive of his extensive career, entitled Little Jump.

 Early life

 Gillespie is the eldest child of Magdalena Katalin Singer, from Budapest, Hungary; and James William Gillespie, who was of Scottish descent, from Toronto, Canada.
 He was born in Lille, but the family left France in 1940 after Hitler's invasion of the country.